-Route 3 direct runners RIGHT then LEFT
+Route 3 direct runners RIGHT

-Arrive by 7:15 a.m., direct runners to turn right, then left on the way back.
+Arrive by 7:40 a.m., direct runners to turn right

 Alert the runners to slow down and signal the upcoming turn or caution directions

 - In case of a cardiac incident, collapse, or other emergency, FIRST call 911, then alert the nearest ham radio operator, medical person, and Command Center.
 Know your location so you can provide it when asked - Medical volunteers (EMT, first aid, CPR) are at some stations to monitor runners.
 You don't need medical training to spot an athlete in trouble.
 Weaving and staggering are signs of trouble, although athletes usually insist they are fine when you ask.
 Please note bib number of any athlete who appear to be in rough shape, alert nearest medical person, ham radio operator, and call Command Center.
 When in doubt, call 911 first.
 EMS units are on call to respond to emergencies